gunnar2k/holidays-norway/README.md

-A simple JavaScript library for listing all norwegian holidays by a given year.
+A simple JavaScript library for listing the official holidays for Norway for any given year.

 # Installation